tandemdude/hikari-lightbulb/README.md

 all the utilities and functions you need to help make this job easier.

 ## Installation
-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Lightbulb.

 ```bash
 pip install hikari-lightbulb